dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 As an analytics engineer at your company, doesn’t that last sentence describe your job perfectly?!
 I like to think of the practice of analytics engineering as applying the KonMari Method to data modeling.
 Our goal as Analytics Engineers is not only to organize and clean up data, but to design a sustainable and scalable transformation project that is easy to navigate, grow, and consume by downstream customers.

 Let’s talk about how to apply the KonMari Method to a new migration project.
 Perhaps you’ve been tasked with unpacking the kitchen in your new house; AKA, you’re the engineer hired to move your legacy SQL  queries into dbt and get everything working smoothly.
-That might mean you’re grabbing a query that is 1500 lines of SQL and reworking it into modular pieces. /when you’re finished, you have a performant, scalable, easy-to-navigate data flow. <!--truncate--> That does take a bit of planning, but you’ll see that we can take this…
+That might mean you’re grabbing a query that is 1500 lines of SQL and reworking it into modular pieces.
+When you’re finished, you have a performant, scalable, easy-to-navigate data flow. <!--truncate--> That does take a bit of planning, but you’ll see that we can take this…

 ![buried in boxes](/img/blog/2022-09-08-konmari-your-query-migration/buried-in-boxes.webp)